MahimanaGIT/SpeedPrediction_Comma.AI/README.md

 # Output:

-This gif below has the prediction vs ground truth for the images on which the model is trained
+This gif below has the prediction vs ground truth for the images on which the model is trained:

 ![Train Prediction](/output/train-predict.gif)

-This gif is the prediction on the test images
+This gif is the prediction on the test images:

 ![Test Prediction](/output/test.gif)